-The categories output by default are 'obsolete', 'syntax' and 'unsupported'.
-Additionally, 'gnu' and 'portability' are enabled in --gnu and --gnits strictness.
+Warnings in the 'gnu', 'obsolete', 'portability', 'syntax', and 'unsupported' categories are turned on by default.
+The 'gnu' and 'portability' categories are turned off in --foreign strictness.

 Turning off 'portability' will also turn off 'extra-portability', and similarly turning on 'extra-portability' will also turn on 'portability'.
 However, turning on 'portability' or turning off 'extra-portability' will not affect the other category.